Prathmesh0312/Task_03_Descriptive_Stats/README.md

 - I find Pandas more easier and more performant because of the intuitive format and built in suggestion function like .describe(), .value_count().
 - ChatGPT provided a solid starting point for polars strategy as I have not used it since a long time, but using chatgpt sped up the development process.
 - ChatGPT and Claude are using Pandas when asked for descriptive statistics.
 Furhther, I agree with these recommendations as I have done most opf my academics and project work on Pandas in Python.

+- For Pandas Section, as I did code inside local VS Code, the displayed output was not readable inside the integrated terminal.
+So, I have saved the output for Pandas into CSV files.
+Further to save time, if you are using VS Code or similar, just install the Data Wrangler extension into the program.